Supports skin health*

 Supports skin texture/smoothness

-May help reduce the appearance of fine lines and wrinkles [59–61]
+May help minimize the appearance of fine lines and wrinkles [59–61]

 Supports skin elasticity [59,61]